-Collective Roots seeks to cultivate a healthier, stronger, more connected community - from the ground up.
+Collective Roots seeks to cultivate a healthier, stronger, more connected East Palo Alto community - from the ground up.

 Want to know even more?
 Sign up for our monthly newsletter here.

 Collective Roots envisions a world in which all communities are healthier, stronger, and more connected through the communal growing, sharing, and eating of nutritious foods.
 East Palo Alto’s deep history of agriculture shows how the cultivation and distribution of food can strengthen people and fortify communities.
-Through programs like our Backyard Gardener Network and weekly farmers' market, we work side-by-side with East Palo Alto to cultivate a healthier, stronger, and more connected community by building a more robust local food system.
+Through programs like our Backyard Gardener Network, monthly educational workshops, and weekly farmers' market, we work side-by-side with East Palo Alto to cultivate a healthier, stronger, more connected community by building a more robust local food system.

 Since its foundation in 2000, Collective Roots has focused on increasing the growing, sharing, and eating of nutritious foods in the city of East Palo Alto.
 Founders Holly Taylor, Amanda Feld, and Adam Mitchell started Collective Roots by planting school gardens at Belle Haven Elementary.
 The organization has since expanded its reach to focus more on community and backyard gardens through the establishment of the Backyard Gardener Network (BGN), which provides people of all ages the opportunity to grow their own food.
 In 2007, Collective Roots also founded East Palo Alto’s first farmers' market and the Fresh Checks program, which provides a monetary incentive for people to use their food stamp funds on healthy produce at the market.
 At the end of 2014, Collective Roots went through a very painful period of funding issues, which nearly resulted in Collective Roots' shutdown (more info here).
 Fortunately, those issues have been resolved, and we have been able enter into a period of rebirth, dedicated as ever to our work with East Palo Alto.